 Disruption of the UCL causes instability and weakness as the joint can open like a hinge.
-The IB has transformed care allowing the direct repair of the injured ligament and early mobilisation.
+The InternalBrace has transformed care allowing the direct repair of the injured ligament and early mobilisation.
 This more than halves recovery time and return to sport or work.
 This new approaches is currently in most demand in the US for the treatment of baseball pitchers.

 SUBACROMIAL DECOMPRESSION (SAD)

 Impingement is a shoulder pain precipitated by above shoulder activities

 resulting in a classic painful arc.
 The pain is due to the nipping of soft tissues under the bony prominence of the shoulder (Acromion).
 Pain is usually referred to the badge area on the outer aspect of the upper arm and can be associated with muscle inhibition and weakness.
 Physiotherapy plus injection can be adequate but more resistant cases can result in tendon damage or even a tear and is best managed by a keyhole procedure to decompress and provide more space for tendon movement.
 Imaging can exclude other pathologies which can contribute to this presentation such as calcium deposits in the tendon or early frozen shoulder.

 After surgery no sling is usually required, early mobilisation encouraged and patient can usually return to work or driving within 7-14 days

 Distal biceps rupture is often seen in power sports and can be a devastating injury.